reczoo/FuxiCTR/README.md

 + pytorch 1.10+ (required only for torch models)
 + tensorflow 2.1+ (required only for tf models)

-Other required packages can be installed through `pip install -r requirements.txt`.
+Other packages can be installed via `pip install -r requirements.txt`.

 ## Quick Start